 Birthed out of the Logos Institute, at St Mary’s College in St Andrews, we are particularly interested in bringing the disciplines of philosophy, theology, and biblical studies into conversation.
 By equipping women at this level, more qualified women will be ready and able to enter the academy and the church.

-This organisation is led by Executive Director Christa McKirland, who oversees the global operations of Logia International, and co-Directors Joanna Leidenhag and Hannah Craven, who oversee the operations of Logia at the University of St Andrews, our flagship institution.
+This organisation is led by Executive Director Christa McKirland, who oversees the global operations of Logia International, and co-Directors Dani Ross and Melissa J. Barciela Mandala, who oversee the operations of Logia at the University of St Andrews, our flagship institution.

 Logia aims to highlight women’s excellence and to develop women’s excellence:

 - By inviting staff to share their experiences and offer advice to budding scholars (for examples of how we are doing this see our Logia St Andrews page).

 - By providing a platform of visibility for women’s stories via ongoing blog posts (see our Blog tab above).

 - By hosting seminars within the Logos seminar schedule featuring the work of outstanding women scholars.

 - By promoting the scholarship of women through our Logia Scholar Database.

 - By featuring outstanding women scholars (both internal and external) as Fireside Chat speakers.